tomdavidson/scrumnonymous/README.md

 # Scrumnonymous

-Scrumnonymous is a curated collection of articles and blog posts that critique and analyze the common pitfalls and misunderstandings of Scrum and agile methodologies.
-This project aims to provide a platform for diverse perspectives on software development practices.
+Scrumnonymous is a curated collection of articles and blog posts that promote Lean Software Development with critique and analysis of Scrum and agile pitfalls and misunderstandings.

 ## Contributing an Anthology